 If you click the search button, the URL changes, but nothing interesting happens.
 Let's change that in the following section.

-Earlier we added a little data to our home page's context.
-Let's take a look at that data now.
-Edit
+Earlier, we added a little data to our home page's context.
+Let’s have a look at that data

 A couple of notes.
 In line

 URLSearchParams interface to access the search parameters from the browser address bar.
 The check in line

 33 just makes sure this code does not execute on the server, while the page is building, as it